Top End Local’s Tips: Darwin to Katherine

 The pools have received some much needed upgrades in recent years, with the revamp respecting the natural feel of the area.
 Perhaps the best addition was a viewing platform, which offers an opportunity to see the source of the spring water.

-While a little bit cooler in temp than Bitter Springs, taking a dip in Katherine Hot Springs is like indulging in a refreshing and sprawling bath.
+While a little bit cooler in temperature than Bitter Springs, taking a dip in Katherine Hot Springs is like indulging in a refreshing and sprawling bath.
 Again, don’t forget to bring your pool noodle along to help you float and watch the world go by.